Best Respirator Masks For Urban Exploring

 You have to remember that filters for respirator masks are used to clean the air before it’s breathed.
 They have a limited lifespan.
 So don’t forget to replace the filters after they’ve run their course.
 If you don’t replace the filters it’ll be as if you don’t even have the respirator mask on at all.
 It won’t protect you from anything.

 One way you can tell if the filters need replacing is if you notice your breathing starts to get hot and heavy.
 If you feel like you’re struggling to breathe when the respirator mask is on, maybe it’s time for a new pair of filters.

 Can I Wear A Dust Mask Instead Of A Respirator Mask?

 No. Absolutely not.

-If you’re serious about urban exploring then you need to get yourself a respirator mask.
+If you’re serious about exploring abandoned buildings, then you need to get yourself an urbex respirator mask.
 The chances of you coming across harmful elements commonly found in abandoned buildings are quite high.

-With how inexpensive respirator masks are, there’s really no reason you shouldn’t have one.
+With how inexpensive an urbex mask is, there’s really no reason you shouldn’t have one.